Transfer Data From One Iphone To Another

 Since iOS 11 is supported by all current iPhone models, the user can no longer worry about the procedure for switching to a new device and data safety.
 Using backups for this task fades into the background.
 Now they perform their direct task of storing information in case of OS crashes or the loss of a smartphone.

-For more information on the nuances of transferring information when setting up a new iPhone, see the thematic video below.
+For more information on the nuances of transferring information when setting up a new iPhone, see the thematic below.